Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch: Results and discussion

 Using the sensor array, the flow is probed at the millimeter scale.
-For clarity, we present in Figure \ref{figure2}c the signal of two sensors only, in red and blue, placed symmetrically under the geometry (see the schematic in the inset of Fig.~\ref{figure2}b) as a function of time.
-The signal measured by all nine sensors in the continuous shear thickening region (Supplementary Movie 1) and in the discontinuous shear thickening region (Supplementary Movie 2 and 3) are available in the Supplementary Materials.
-In the shear-thinning and in the continuous shear-thickening regions of the flow curves ($\sigma = 15$~Pa, top panel), the local normal stress matches the mean normal stress: the pressure measured by each of the sensors is constant and slightly negative.
-In the discontinuous shear thickening regime ($\sigma = 80$~Pa and $\sigma = 130$~Pa), however, the two sensors present pressure peaks of short duration in phase opposition.
+For clarity, we present in Figure \ref{figure2}c the signal of two sensors (in red and blue) placed symmetrically under the geometry (see the schematic in the inset of Fig.~\ref{figure2}b) as a function of time.
+The signal measured by all nine sensors in the continuous shear thickening region (Supplementary Movie 1) and in the discontinuous shear thickening region (Supplementary Movie 2 and 3) is available in the Supplementary Materials.
+In the shear-thinning and in the continuous shear-thickening regions of the flow curve ($\sigma = 15$~Pa, top panel), the local normal stress matches the mean normal stress: the pressure measured by each of the sensors is constant and slightly negative.
+In the discontinuous shear thickening region ($\sigma = 80$~Pa and $\sigma = 130$~Pa), however, the two sensors present pressure peaks of short duration in phase opposition.
 As evidenced in Supplementary Movie 2, it corresponds to a unique pressure wave that rotates within the geometry in the velocity direction.
 The peak pressure is typically 4 to 5 times higher than the mean normal stress measured by the rheometer, and, between two events, the pressure is close to zero and slightly negative.
 When the shear stress is increased, for example from $\sigma$ = 80~Pa (middle panel) to $\sigma$ = 130~Pa (bottom panel), the amplitude of the stress signal increases, but we still observe a unique wave.

-It is interesting to note that the regular local normal stress wave is not evidenced by the force sensor of the rheometer.
-As evidenced in Supplementary Figure 2c and d, the mean normal stress measured by the rheometer is neither constant or periodic: it presents some noise around a constant value that is at least 2 times smaller than the local peak pressure.
+This regular local normal stress wave is not evidenced by the force sensor of the rheometer, as shown in Supplementary Figure 2c and d.
+The mean normal stress only presents some noise around a constant value, significantly smaller than the local peak pressure.
 When increasing the applied stress, both the mean normal stress $P_m$ and the amplitude of the noise increase, while, at the small scale, the amplitude of the normal stress peak increases.